npm/npm/doc/misc/npm-developers.md

 * directories:
   This is an object mapping names to folders.
-The best ones to include are "lib" and "doc", but if you use "man" to specify a folder full of man pages, they'll get installed just like these ones.
+The best ones to include are "lib" and "doc", but if you use "man" to specify a folder full of man pages, they’ll get installed just like these ones.

 You can use `npm init` in the root of your package in order to get you started with a pretty basic package.json file.
 See `npm-init(1)` for